maskarade/Android-Orma/README.md

 Then, you can create, read, update and delete models.

-Note that **Orma checks DB access on main thread** in debug build by default.
+Note that **Orma checks DB access on main thread** in trace build by default.
 Use background threads explicitly or RxJava interfaces with `Schedulers.io()`.

 ```java